davidmiller/pony-mode/README.rst

 run management commands when available, manage.py when not.

 The command M-x django-buildout will re-run buildout for your current project

+M-x django-buildout-bin will run a script from your buildout's bin directory in an interactive buffer

 Tests
 -----